 Even though I’m a dog person, I love kittens.

 Wrong.
 If you’ve never visited an animal shelter in June, you might not be able to imagine the hordes of kittens up for adoption.
-It’s cute, but it’s sad at the same time, knowing that not all the kitties will get homes.
+It’s a sad thing, knowing that not all the kitties will get homes.

 Mama Cats at Risk